Low-Calorie Burger Recipes

-Greek Turkey Burgers with Spinach, Feta & Tzatziki
+Turkey Burgers with Spinach, Feta & Tzatziki

-Creamy tzatziki and crisp sliced cucumber add a refreshing twist to this easy Greek-inspired burger recipe loaded with feta, spinach and Mediterranean spices.
+Creamy tzatziki and crisp sliced cucumber add a refreshing twist to this easy burger recipe loaded with feta and spinach.
 No tzatziki?
 No problem!
-Make your own at home by combining plain Greek yogurt with a squeeze of lemon, dill and finely chopped cucumber.
+Make your own at home by combining plain strained yogurt with a squeeze of lemon, dill and finely chopped cucumber.

 Zucchini-Chickpea Veggie Burgers with Tahini-Ranch Sauce

-This vegan burger recipe is one you'll want to make again and again.
+This veggie burger recipe is one you'll want to make again and again.
 Savory chickpea and zucchini patties are topped with a creamy, herb-flecked tahini ranch sauce, juicy tomato slices and peppery arugula for a satisfying and healthy homemade veggie burger.
-Serve them on buns or stuff them in pitas.
-We recommend making extra sauce--it's a great dip for veggie sticks and, thinned with a little water, it makes a wonderful salad dressing.
+Serve these vegan burgers on buns or stuff them in pitas.
+We recommend making extra sauce—it's a great dip for veggie sticks and, thinned with a little water, it makes a wonderful salad dressing.

 Mushroom-Quinoa Veggie Burgers with Special Sauce